The Children's Wisconsin Safety Center provides education and resources to families to keep kids and teens of all ages safe from injury.

 Car and booster seats

-Children's Wisconsin has a comprehensive car seat program and is a statewide leader in child passenger safety.
+Children's Wisconsin has a comprehensive car seat program and is a state leader in child passenger safety.

 Bikes and helmets